 Giorgio Armani’s Decision to Go Fur-Free is a Setback to Sustainable Fashion

 Giorgio Armani is the latest fashion label to kneel down to the demands of animal rights activists.
 Armani joins Hugo Boss, Calvin Klein, Tommy Hilfiger and Ralph Lauren in switching to synthetic alternatives.
 This is a major setback not only fashion industry but to sustainable fashion and eco-friendly future.
 In this social media meme driven society, it’s very important than ever before to depend on science for knowledge.
 It’s important to get our information from real sources – Veterinarians, fur farmers and designers.
 Not “activists” set on implementing agendas on the public.
-These activists often lack not only moral knowledge but scientific knowledge.
-Faux fur is far less ethical than the real.
+These activists often lack scientific expertise of the domain area and the derivative morals are often hazardouz.
 Fashionistas need to wake up to the environmental impact of faux-fur production and its devastating contribution to biggest problem the eco-system is facing – climate change.

 Faux fur is made from non-renewable petroleum-based products, such as nylon, acrylic and polyester, then treated with heat and chemicals to improve its look and feel.